snova-rodrigom/ai-starter-kit/benchmarking/README.md

 sh run.sh
 ```

 3. Review and analyze results.
-Results will be saved in `results-dir` location, and the name of the output files will depend on the model name, number of mean input/output tokens, number of concurrent workers, and generation mode, like the following:
+Results will be saved in `results-dir` location, and the name of the output files will depend on the model name, number of input/output tokens, number of concurrent workers, and generation mode, like the following:

 ```
 <MODEL_NAME>_{NUM_INPUT_TOKENS}_{NUM_OUTPUT_TOKENS}_{NUM_CONCURRENT_WORKERS}_{MODE}